-In order to launch the rebrand of NCIM we were bought on to create a complete branded content and communications strategy, rewrite/redesign their website based on an audit of their current website and comms, and secure press opportunities for their lead clinician.
-As well as writing content for the website to leverage NCIM’s online presence and to increase bookings of their courses and treatments.
+To launch the rebrand of NCIM we were bought on to create a communications strategy, rewrite/redesign their website based on an audit of their current website and comms, and secure press opportunities for their lead clinician, as well as writing content for the website to leverage NCIM’s online presence and to increase bookings of their courses and treatments.

 Digital marketing and PR services included: